 May 2012: Award-Winning Journalist Roger Thurow Publishes Book on One Acre Fund Farmers

 The Last Hunger Season tells the global hunger story through One Acre Fund farm families in Kenya, linking their challenges and successes to the broader debate on agriculture development policy.

 PBS News Hour

 On April 3, the PBS NewsHour aired a segment about One Acre Fund's field operations in Kenya and Rwanda.
-Correspondent Fred de Sam Lazaro visited our operations in January, and the segment discusses our operating model and how we've grown to serve over 130,000 farm families in East Africa.
+Correspondent Fred de Sam Lazaro visited our operations in January, and the segment discusses our operating model and how we've grown.

 The show is part of the Food for 9 Billion series.
 Click here to watch the segment.